Alyssum is a great flower. It’s hardy, easy to grow and makes for a beautiful ground cover. So no surprise it’s so popular.

 Why Geraniums are a Problem:

-Nutrient Competition: Geraniums can be heavy feeders, competing with alyssum for essential nutrients.
+Nutrient Competition: Geraniums can be heavy feeders.
+So they will outcompete the alyssum for nutrients.

-Allelopathic Effects: Some geraniums can release chemicals that inhibit the growth of nearby plants, potentially stunting alyssum.
+Allelopathic Effects: Some geraniums can release chemicals that stop the growth of nearby plants, and your alyssum will be affected by this.

 9. Potatoes